CrossTheRoadElec/Phoenix5-Documentation/README.md

 #### Factory Default the Configuration Parameters
 Both the Talon SRX and Victor SPX have some persistent settings such as neutral mode, limit switches, soft limits, PID gains and a few others.
 These settings can be reverted to factory defaults by holding the B/C button on the Talon SRX and Victor SPX.

-1. Hold down the B/C CAL button until both status LEDS begin to rapidly blink red and green.
+1. With the Motor Controller off, hold down the B/C CAL button.
-2. Release the B/C CAL button.
+2. Apply power to the Motor Controller.
-3. If the Talon SRX was calibrated properly, the status LEDs will blink green several times.
-If the calibration failed, the status LEDs will blink red and the previous calibration will be kept.
+3. If the Motor Controller was defaulted properly, the status LEDs will blink green several times.
+If the default failed, the status LEDs will blink red and the previous configuration settings will be kept.
+4. Release the B/C CAL button.

 ![Talon SRX's B/C Button](images/TalonBootCalButton.png)